 References: We require a minimum of two.

-Lesson Plan & Exercise Samples*: you must submit a lesson plan that corresponds to the position for which you are applying (e.g. if you are applying for a middle years math position, you must submit a lesson plan for a 7th or 8th grade math classroom).
-For the Exercise Samples you will answer these questions in the application portal; there is no time limit, but we recommend you save often; once you submit your responses, they are considered final and cannot be edited or updated.
+Exercise Samples: You will answer these questions in the application portal; there is no time limit, but we recommend you save often; once you submit your responses, they are considered final and cannot be edited or updated.

 Speech/Vision/Hearing Teachers: For the Exercise Sample section, please mark N/A in the boxes.